NickAlvarez20/PrecisionWeatherVisionPortfolioProject/README.md

 Precision Weather Vision
 ## About
 Precision Weather Vision is a modern web application that delivers precise current weather forecasts and air quality information.
 It provides users with essential environmental data to make informed decisions about daily activities.
-## Prerequisites
-To run this project you need [programmingLanguage] installed on your system.
-Determine is additional libraries are required or no additional libraries

 ## Features
 Precision Weather Vision includes these features: